Glaciohound/VCML/README.md

 ## notes

-This code requires a `data` symbolic link beside the root directory of this codebase
+This code requires a `data` symbolic link in the same directory of the root of this codebase

 ## commonly used scripts: